coryshain/langlocFC/README.md

 This repository contains reproduction code for the analyses reported in Shain & Fedorenko (2025).
 The entire analysis can only be fully reproduced by people with internal access to Fedorenko lab files due to consent restrictions on the raw data.
 However, much of the code can still be run on the publicly available parcellation data (https://openneuro.org/datasets/ds006071).
+This codebase assumes that the parcellation data has been downloaded to the path `../../results/fMRI_parcellate` relative to the root of this repository.

 ## Installation